hyperledger/fabric/docs/source/certs_management.md

 For orderer enrollment certificates you can also use the `enroll` or `reenroll` function, using the steps described above for peers.

 Orderer TLS certificates must be reenrolled with the option to reuse the private key.
-This is due to the orderer TLS certificates being configured in the system and application channels (orderer to orderer communication is verified using the public key in the configured TLS certificate).
+This is due to the orderer TLS certificates being configured in the application channel (orderer to orderer communication is verified using the public key in the configured TLS certificate).
 As of v1.4.9 and v2.2.1, orderer nodes verify a matching key rather than the entire configured TLS certificate, enabling orderer TLS certificate renewal without requiring a channel configuration update to update the certificate.

 Use `reenroll` and reuse the TLS certificate's private key by passing the `csr.keyrequest.reusekey` option and indicating the `mspdir` location of the existing private key (the private key is found in the `<mspdir>/keystore` directory):